Skip to main content

 • Research shows links between gambling-like content in video games and problem gambling, emotional and mental health impacts.

-• Use classification advice to help choose games that are right for your family.
+• Use classification advice Resources and Stories below to help choose games that are right for your family.

 What’s changed